-He was born in Kerinci on March 24, 1983.
-Yance obtained a master in constitutional law at Faculty of Law, University of Indonesia (2012), moreover, he completed a Master of Arts in Socio-Legal Studies at Onati International Institute for Sociology of Law, University of the Basque Country, Spain (2016).
-Prior to master studies, he obtained his bachelor in constitutional law studies at Faculty of Law, Andalas University, Padang (2007).
-During his study at Andalas University, he was student activist who serves a chairman of Association of Student Advocacy and Societal Studies (Lembaga Advokasi Mahasiswa dan Pengkajian Kemasyarakatan/LAM&PK), and President of the Student Executive Board (Badan Eksekutif Mahasiswa/BEM), Faculty of Law, Andalas University.
+Yance completed his bachelor at Faculty of Law, Andalas University, Padang (2007).
+Furthermore, He obtained a master in constitutional law at Faculty of Law, University of Indonesia (2012).
+He completed a second Master of Arts in Socio-Legal Studies at Onati International Institute for Sociology of Law, University of the Basque Country, Spain (2016).
+Since a student at Andalas University, he actively involved in student organisations such as a chairman of Student Advocacy and Societal Studies Institution (Lembaga Advokasi Mahasiswa dan Pengkajian Kemasyarakatan/LAM&PK), and President of the Student Executive Board (Badan Eksekutif Mahasiswa/BEM), Faculty of Law, Andalas University.

-Later on, he became a researcher at Perkumpulan HuMa, Jakarta since 2007-2010 and Epistema Institute, a think thank organisation which support community and ecological-based law reform (2010-2016).
+Later on, he became a researcher at Perkumpulan HuMa, Jakarta since 2007-2010 and Epistema Institute, a think tank organisation which supports community and ecological-based law reform (2010-2016).
 His last position was an interim executive director of Epistema Institute.
 Beside of his role as a researcher and an NGO activist, Yance is also a lecturer at Law-Department, President University since 2011.
-He serves teaches subjects includes constitutional law, jurisprudence, administrative law, socio-legal research method, lawmaking and legal drafting.
+He teaches different subjects include constitutional law, jurisprudence, administrative law, socio-legal research method, lawmaking and legal drafting.